prjemian/epics-docker/docs/v3_requirements.md

 - **Q6 — Reproducible / auditable builds.** Builds should be reproducible and
   the contained component versions auditable.
 (Note potential tension with Q2's desire to track latest upstream easily — see §6.)
+- **Q7 — Documentation.** Documentation is a first-class deliverable of the rebuild, not an afterthought.
+It must serve each audience (§3) and cover, at
+  minimum:
+  - **What is provided:** the image(s), the IOC personas, the PVs/contract a consumer can rely on, and the component versions contained.
+  - **How to use it:** quick-start and worked examples for each audience — local workstation, CI, client-software development, and simulation — across the supported runtimes/host OSes (per Q4).
+  - **How to maintain/rebuild it:** how the recipe is structured, how to upgrade component versions (tied to Q3's single source of truth), and how to build locally.
+  - **What changed and why:** a changelog / version history, and migration guidance where the contract changes (ties to C1).
+  Documentation should stay close to and versioned with the code it describes, so it does not drift (a recurring failure mode in v1.x/v2.0, where docs duplicated and outlived the recipes).
+Keeping it accurate and discoverable is part of "easier to maintain" (Q2).

 ## 6. Constraints and known tensions